 - Manuscripts may be returned to the authors if extensive revision is required or if the style or presentation does not conform to the Journal practice.

-The journal is published in March, June, August and October by the Department of Social Work, Stellenbosch University.
+The journal has four editions per year, published by the Department of Social Work, Stellenbosch University.

 Open Access Policy